Jakaria08/IOT_PROJECT/README.md

 * Time is set to 12 hours, so that the services can run in a 12 hours interval.
 5. Installation
 * Installation is easy.
 Build the apk and run
-* In first run message read permission should be granted for reading messages app inbox or sent directory
+* In first run message read permission should be granted for reading messages of the default app